 Fedora Spins & Labs

-While Fedora Workstation, the main desktop edition, provides the Gnome desktop as the user GUI, many Fedorians would like to prefer one of the many functional alternatives.
+While Fedora Workstation, the main desktop edition, provides the GNOME desktop as the user GUI, many Fedorians prefer one of the many functional alternatives.

 You can download the appropriate spin and use it to install Fedora, pre-configured with the working environment of your choice, at https://spins.fedoraproject.org/

 Users adopt Fedora for a wide variety of purposes and in a wide variety of domains.
-For a number of these, community members have put together functional bundles that optimally support these works.
+For several of these, community members have put together functional bundles that optimally support these works.
 This is how a distinctive collection was created - the Fedora Labs.

 They range from Jam,dedicated to audio and music enthusiasts, to Security Lab, dedicated to security auditing, forensics and penetration testing, to Scientific, a collection of the most useful open source scientific and numerical tools – just to name a few of the currently 9 available bundles.

 The respective compilations are either installed as independent, complete Fedora versions or complement existing Fedora installations.
 They are maintained, serviced and independently documented by members of the Fedora community.

 Want to help?
 Learn how to contribute to Fedora Docs ›